Guarantee For Transfer Credit

-Richland College guarantees to its Associate in Arts and Associate in Sciences graduates the transferability of course credit to Texas public colleges and universities.
+Richland College guarantees to its Associate of Arts and Associate of Science graduates the transferability of course credit to Texas public colleges and universities.
 Students pursuing these degrees will complete the college's Core Curriculum.
 By Texas State Law, the entire Core will transfer as a block to all Texas public colleges and universities to take the place of the core curriculum of the receiving transfer institution.
 Students should work closely with an advisor in the choice of electives to ensure that the receiving institution has cooperated with the college in the development of Transfer and Equivalency Guides that clearly indicate how the receiving institution accepts the selected elective courses in transfer.

 The conditions that apply to the guarantee area are as follows:

 - Transferability means the acceptance of credits toward the general education requirements at a Texas public college or university.
 The courses must consist entirely of those in the Core Curriculum, the courses outlined in an official Field of Study, and additional elective courses identified by the receiving university as transferable and applicable toward a specific major and degree in its Transfer Guides written within the last five years; and

 - Limitations of total number of credits accepted in transfer, grades required, relevant grade point average and duration of transferability apply as stated in the catalog of the receiving institution.

 The college works with a number of institutions to develop Articulation Agreements and Transfer Guides.
 To find out more about articulation agreements, transfer guides and other transfer information, visit www.dcccd.edu/TransferServices.